podium-lib/client/README.md

 An options object containing configuration.
 The following values can be provided:

  * maxAge - {Number} - Default value, in milliseconds, for how long manifests should be cached.
-Default: 2 hours
+Default: Infinity
  * agent - {HTTPAgent} - Default HTTP Agent used for all requests.